angelovangel/faster/README.md

 ## Description

 I wrote this program to get *fast* and accurate statistics about a fastq file, formatted as a tab-separated table.
-In addition, it can be used to get the following features from a fastq file:
+In addition, it can do the following with a fastq file:

-- read lengths
+- get the read lengths
-- gc content per read
+- get gc content per read
-- geometric mean of phred scores per read
+- get geometric mean of phred scores per read
 - filter reads based on length
+- subsample reads (by proportion of all reads in the file)

 The motivation behind it: